PX4/PX4-user_guide/en/middleware/mavlink.md

 PX4 uses _MAVLink_ to communicate with ground stations and MAVLink SDKs, such as _QGroundControl_ and [MAVSDK](https://mavsdk.mavlink.io/), and as the integration mechanism for connecting to drone components outside of the flight controller: companion computers, MAVLink enabled cameras, and so on.

-This topic provides a brief overview of fundamental MAVLink concepts, such as messages, commands, and microservices, and provides tutorial instructions for how you can add PX4 support for streaming MAVLink messages.
+This topic provides a brief overview of fundamental MAVLink concepts, such as messages, commands, and microservices.
+It also provides tutorial instructions for how you can add PX4 support for:

+- Streaming MAVLink messages
+- Handling incoming MAVLink messages and writing to a uORB topic.

 :::note
-The topic does not (yet) cover handling incoming messages, _command_ handling and sending, or how to implement your own microservices.
+The topic does not cover _command_ handling and sending, or how to implement your own microservices.
 :::

 ## MAVLink Overview